- For a truly magical experience, spend Christmas in Tbilisi, the capital of Georgia

 - Venture out of the city, and visit Georgia's famous wine district

 Offering a truly magical experience, spend Christmas in Georgia's capital city, Tbilisi.
-A city that celebrates in style over the festive period, with streets adorned with fairy lights and a wide range of festive events on offer.
+A city celebrating style over the festive period, with its streets adorned with fairy lights and hosting a wide range of festive events.
+This tour incurs no single supplement charge.

-Tbilisi's history is wonderfully diverse and its mix of cultures means that you can now choose between a mosque, a synagogue, Armenian or Georgian churches and a new Roman Catholic church.
+Tbilisi's history is wonderfully diverse and its mix of cultures, at various times, means that you can now choose between a mosque, a synagogue, Armenian or Georgian churches and a new Roman Catholic church.
 Its National Museum boasts an extraordinary collection of pre-Christian gold and silver, as well as collections of archaeology, history and ethnography.
+Although Georgia follows an Orthodox calendar where Christmas will be celebrated in early January, Tiblisi, with its idyllic landscapes covered with snow, is a wonderful place to spend this time of year.

 Yes, they do, however, Georgia marks Christmas according to the Julian Calendar so Christmas Day is celebrated on 7 January, not in December.
 On this date, one of the main events is the Alilo procession.
 This is a Georgian tradition, which was revived in recent years and takes place on Christmas Day (January 7th).
 Tbilisi residents dress up and, with carts pulled by donkeys, gather near the Radisson Blu Iveria Hotel in Rose Revolution Square.
 They walk along Rustaveli Avenue and on towards the Holy Trinity Church for the Christmas service, collecting donations of food, which are later given to charity.